-Based on the information above, staff is recommending an increase of \$1,420 (\$46 + \$88 - \$1,284 + \$2,570) to miscellaneous expense of \$5,015 (\$3,595 + \$1,420).
+Based on the information above, we hereby approve an increase of \$1,420 (\$46 + \$88 - \$1,284 + \$2,570) to miscellaneous expense.
+As such, we hereby approve a miscellaneous expense of \$5,015 (\$3,595 + \$1,420).

-Operation & Maintenance Expense Summary
+B. Operation & Maintenance Expense Summary

-Based on the above adjustments, staff recommends that O&M expense be increased by \$2,840, resulting in total O&M expense of \$73,241.
-Staff's recommended adjustments to O&M expense are shown on Schedule No. 3-C.
+Based on the above adjustments, we find that O&M expense shall be increased by \$2,840, resulting in total O&M expense of \$73,241.
+Our adjustments to O&M expense are shown on Schedule No. 3-C.

-Depreciation Expense (Net of Amortization of CIAC)
+C. Depreciation Expense (Net of Amortization of CIAC)

-Merritt Island recorded depreciation expense of 6,274 during the test year.
-Staff calculated depreciation expense using the prescribed rates set forth in Rule 25-30.140, F.A.C., and determined test year depreciation expense to be 7,000, resulting in an increase to this account of 2.2.
-Staff also increased this account by 182 to reflect the incremental increase in depreciation expense for the pro forma plant item previously discussed in Issue 4.
-Staff's total adjustment to depreciation expense is an increase of 904 (722 + 182).
-In addition, staff notes that CIAC is fully amortized and there is no amortization of CIAC.
-Therefore, staff recommends depreciation expense of 7,178 (6,274 + 904).
+Merritt Island recorded depreciation expense of \$6,274 during the test year.
+We calculated depreciation expense using the prescribed rates set forth in Rule 25-30.140, F.A.C., and determined test year depreciation expense to be \$7,000, resulting in an increase to this account of \$722.
+We also increased this account by \$182 to reflect the incremental increase in depreciation expense for the pro forma plant item previously discussed in Section 4.
+Our total adjustment to depreciation expense is an increase of \$904 (\$722 + \$182).
+In addition, we note that CIAC is fully amortized, and there is no amortization of CIAC.
+Therefore, we hereby approve a depreciation expense of \$7,178 (\$6,274 + \$904).

-Amortization Expense - Other
+D. Amortization Expense - Other

 The Utility recorded test year amortization expense - other of \$1,064 which included expenses for engineering services related to service territory maps and DEP-required pond cleaning during the test year.
-Staff believes that both items should be included in the Utility's O&M expense based on Commission practice.
-The engineering expense should be reclassified to contractual services - engineering (Account No. 731) and the pond clearing reclassified to miscellaneous expense (Account No. 775).
-Both expenses should be amortized over a five-year period.
-These adjustments were discussed in O&M expenses elsewhere in this issue.
-As such, staff decreased this account by \$1,089.
+We find that both items shall be included in the Utility's O&M expense based on prior practice.
+The engineering expense shall be reclassified to contractual services - engineering (Account No. 731) and the pond clearing reclassified to miscellaneous expense (Account No. 775).
+Both expenses shall be amortized over a five-year period.
+These adjustments were discussed in O&M expenses elsewhere in this Section.
+As such, we decreased this account by \$1,089.

 The Utility recorded amortization of an acquisition adjustment of negative \$25.
-In Docket No. 20170018-SU, the Commission determined that a negative acquisition adjustment of \$175 shall be recognized for ratemaking purposes.
-Based on the Commission's decision in that docket, the negative acquisition adjustment shall be amortized over a seven-year period from the date of issuance of the Commission order approving the transfer of assets.
+In Docket No. 20170018-SU, we determined that a negative acquisition adjustment of \$175 shall be recognized for ratemaking purposes.31 Based on our decision in that docket, the negative acquisition adjustment shall be amortized over a seven-year period from the date of issuance of an order approving the transfer of assets.
 As such, the annual amortization of the negative acquisition adjustment is correctly reflected as negative \$25 (\$1,064 - \$1,089).

-Taxes Other Than Income (TOTI)
+E. Taxes Other Than Income (TOTI)

 Merritt Island recorded a TOTI balance of \$2,997 during the test year.
-Staff decreased the Regulatory Assessment Fees (RAFs) by \$106 to reflect the adjusted test year revenues.
-Staff increased this account by \$75 to reflect the incremental increase in property taxes associated with the pro forma project discussed in Issue 4.
+We decreased the Regulatory Assessment Fees (RAFs) by \$106 to reflect the adjusted test year revenues.
+We increased this account by \$75 to reflect the incremental increase in property taxes associated with the pro forma project discussed in Issue 4.
 The Utility also requested consideration of pro forma taxes of \$2,652.
 Prior to this year, Merritt Island had no property taxes due.
-Staff increased tax expense by \$2,546 to reflect the appropriate amount of property tax going forward, based on the on the Utility's current Brevard County tax notice less a four percent discount for early payment.
-33 This results in a net increase of \$2,515 (-\$106 + \$75 + \$2,546).
+We increased tax expense by \$2,546 to reflect the appropriate amount of property tax going forward, based on the on the Utility's current Brevard County tax notice less a four percent discount for early payment.
+This results in a net increase of \$2,515 (-\$106 + \$75 + \$2,546).